Quick Setup

 What's at the coordinates 52.3676, 4.9041?

-Your AI assistant should be able to use the TomTom MCP Server to retrieve the address and other location details.
+Your AI assistant should be able to use the TomTom MCP Server to retrieve the address and other location details from the TomTom APIs.